surepy/tf2db-sleepy-list/README.md

 # tf2db-sleepy-list
 sleepy's us-west tf2bd list, marked while playing the game.

+I mispelled tf2bd, lol

-manually given "racist" tag is given to people that just waste time by pointlessly pick fights by being edgy.
+manually given "racist" tag is given to "oooh look at me im so edgy" people.

 ## what do these files mean?